carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 ![change_roughness](img/tuto_content_authoring_vehicles/change_roughness
 .gif)

-An important parameter to govern the "shinyness" or "glossyness" of your car is the `Clear Coat Intensity`.
+An important parameter to govern the "shininess" or "glossiness" of your car is the `Clear Coat Intensity`.
 High values close to 1 will make the coat shiny and glossy.

 #### __Orange peel__